sachinsinghi/GUI-docs/HTML/getting-started/installing.md

 	<div class="col-sm-10 col-sm-offset-1">
 		<h2 class="body-font">Installing the framework</h2>
 		<p class="lead">
 			Requirements for the GUI to function correctly are listed below.
-Please also have a look at the index.html page within your downloaded Blend archive.
+Please also refer to the index.html page within your downloaded Blend archive.
 It details all of the requirements specific to your Blend.
 		</p>
 	</div>